Chinese Horoscope versus Western Astrology

-Find out what your Chinese Zodiac sign is and read your Chinese Horoscope for 2019 here!
+Find out what your Chinese Zodiac sign is and read your Chinese Horoscope and love compatibility for 2020 here!

 Both Western and Chinese horoscopes are actually far more complex than simple Zodiac sign astrology suggests.
 In Western astrology, you have to also take into account your Ascendant and houses, your Moon sign, the planets and their aspects to give a full horoscope reading.
 In Chinese astrology too, you’re much more than your Chinese Zodiac sign.
 A full reading consists of your elements, the balance of yin and yang and the different animals and branches that rule your day, month and hour of your birth.